Seeing whales and dolphins in their ocean homes can be an exhilarating, moving and even life-changing experience.

 For conservation as it:

-- Provides a research platform for scientists to collect data on the behaviour and ecology of whales and dolphins
+- Provides a research platform for scientists to collect opportunistic data on the behavior and ecology of whales and dolphins

-- Offering a long-term marine tourism activity: many whale species are long-lived and, if treated responsibly, may be viewed in the wild over several decades.
+- Offers a long-term marine tourism activity: many whale species are long-lived and, if treated responsibly, may be viewed in the wild over several decades.

-- It’s possible to watch whales and dolphins without leaving dry land (perfect for those who want to avoid seasickness!).
-We recommend viewing from cliff tops and other vantage points whenever possible as this reduces the likelihood of whales and dolphins being disturbed.
+- It’s possible to watch whales and dolphins without leaving dry land - perfect for those who want to avoid seasickness!
+We recommend viewing from cliff tops and other vantage points from land whenever possible as this reduces the likelihood of whales and dolphins being disturbed.

-- There is no such thing as a typical trip, they vary enormously depending on location, the whale or dolphin species in the vicinity and the type of vessel used: these range from huge cruise ships, to small yachts and even kayaks.
+- There is no such thing as a typical trip.
+They vary enormously depending on location, the whale or dolphin species in the vicinity and their behaviors.

-- Whale watching is big business - latest figures show that over 13 million people a year are taking a whale watch trip in over 120 countries and generating a whopping $2.1 billion per year in total revenues!
+- Whale watching is big business - a 2008 study estimated over 13 million people a year were taking a whale watch trip in over 120 countries and generating a whopping $2.1 billion per year in total revenues!
 The industry has only continued to grow since then.

 Why is it important that whale watching is carried out responsibly?

-In recent years, concerns have been raised about the industry’s impact upon whales and dolphins, whether at individual, group or population level.
+With a growing industry comes growing concerns about the industry’s impact on whales and dolphins, whether at individual, group or population level.
 In many cases, whale watching involves targeting specific whale and dolphin communities for prolonged, often close-up, encounters.
-As the demand for more frequent encounters increases, it is the responsibility of us all to ensure that we are not unintentionally harming whales and dolphins in the process.
+As the demand increases, we have a shared responsibility to ensure that we are peaceful visitors in their ocean homes.

 - Avoiding vessels: for example, rapidly changing speed or direction, or diving more frequently